 Whether you are first time home buyer or refinancing your current

-mortgage, we offer you 100% home financing; Today's
+mortgage, we offer you 100% financing; Today's aggressive lenders are

-target borrowers - first time home buyers - to purchase a home with 100%
+whether first time home buyer or not, to purchase a home with 100%

 How to get 100% Home Financing

 Most people don't know about 100% home financing so they keep renting because